CharithMuppidi/HLT-NLP/README.md

 I experimented with [syntax parsing](Syntax_Parsing.pdf).

 ## Assignment 8: Author Attribution
-We used Machine Learning and the Scikit-learn library on the federalist papers to attribute(AuthorAttribution.ipynb) who wrote each essay.
+We used Machine Learning and the Scikit-learn library on the federalist papers to [attribute](AuthorAttribution.ipynb) who wrote each essay.